johnngo10/freeCodeCamp/README.md

 The general platform status for all our applications is available at [`status.freecodecamp.org`](https://status.freecodecamp.org).
 The build and deployment status for the code is available in [our DevOps Guide](https://contribute.freecodecamp.org/#/devops).

+### Sponsors and Donators
+Here is a list of our sponsors https://www.freecodecamp.org/news/sponsors/

 ### License

 Copyright © 2023 freeCodeCamp.org